Barusei/gallery/README.md

-first changes to test if its working
+first changes to test if its working mmm